thijs/android-ecl-bootstrap/README.md

 This repo demonstrates how to build an Android app that uses ECL Common Lisp code.

-A lot of it has been collected and adapted from other sources, the most significant being:
+Thanks to the following projects for inspiraition and guidance:

 * [ECL](https://gitlab.com/embeddable-common-lisp/ecl) itself,
   specifically the `android` example

 * [EQL](https://gitlab.com/eql/EQL5) and
   [EQL5-Android](https://gitlab.com/eql/EQL5-Android), most especially
-  the examples `REPL` and `my` in EQL5-Android
+  the examples `REPL` and `my` in EQL5-Android, as well as the code to cross-compile for Android in the `utils` directory

-*
+Some code has been copied/adapted from `EQL` and `EQL5-Android`.